hero24/AlcoCalc/README.md

 - Calculate ABV of a cocktail or mixed drink
 - Store notes
 - Store projects - with details and calculate data as brew progresses
+- Calculate Irish and Uk units of a drink
+- lbx version can generate label files for Brother VC-500W printer:
+* a small 25x25 name + abv beerstamp
+* ingredients label for wine with abv and date

+Project has 3 branches:
+- `main` - a stable version
+- `next-experimental` - experimental next version were dev work is made - things might change here without notices
+- `nx-exp-lbx` - this is where lbx version of program resides, it allows for generating brother vc-500w lbx label files.
+This is DIY build.